2014 California wildfires

-Fires
+Background

+The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
+Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
+Occasional cold frontal passages can bring wind and lightning.
+The timing of fire season in Southern California is similar, peaking between late spring and fall.
+The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.

+List of wildfires

 Below is a list of all fires that exceeded 1000 acre during the 2014 California wildfire season, as well as the fires that caused significant damage.
 The list is taken from CAL FIRE's list of large fires.

 May San Diego County wildfires

 In May 2014, a series of at least 20 wildfires broke out in San Diego County during severe Santa Ana Wind conditions, historic drought conditions, and a heat wave.
 The main event during mid-May was preceded by a precursor fire that ignited on May 5.
 The severe weather conditions contributed to the spread of at least 19 more individual wildfires, with ten of them receiving names.
 The Cocos Fire, which was the most destructive with 40 structured being destroyed, was determined to have been caused by arson.
 The causes of the other fires are still under investigation by multiple agencies, and a joint task force was formed to coordinate the investigations and facilitate communications.
 Six injuries and one fire-related fatality were reported.